Stop Hitting Shanks1: Technique

 Line of Swing: Be mindful of the hand path and arm rotation in the back swing and through transition.
 (See related videos).

 Dynamic Posture: Establish that your body shape/position through the swing is solid.
-Any change in poster is likely to lead to the hands getting closer to the ball at impact
+Any change in posture is likely to lead to the hands getting closer to the ball at impact

 People talk about shanking with a sense ownership.
 No-one HAS the shanks.
 You don't OWN them and you can't lend them out at weekends.